thawkin3/accessible-tooltips/README.md

 2. Don't use the <code>title</code> attribute for tooltips.
 3. In general, tooltips should contain short, non-essential, supplemental content.
 4. Short tooltips may appear on hover/focus or on click/keypress.
 That feels like a design preference decision.
-5. In general, long tooltips should be avoided.</li>
+5. In general, long tooltips should be avoided.
+If you do use a tooltip with lengthy content, it may be a good idea to treat it like a modal.
 6. If the tooltip has interactive content, it should be treated like a modal, regardless of length.

 ## Available Scripts